What is the procedure for determining the bulk reaction rate to undertake a water quality (constituent) analysis?

 As far as bulk decay, the first step in any chlorine study should be a bottle test.
 You should do a field study and collect chlorine residuals, run the model assuming zero wall demand and compare modeled vs. measured chlorine.
 Based in that adjust wall demands somewhat guided by the fact that wall demand is higher in unlined cast iron pipes and smaller pipes.
-The science and body of knowledge on this has not really expanded in the past two decades though."

 Steps for running a bulk reaction test